iapyeh/GGeditor/docs/User Guide.rst

 ..
 Note::

-    Currently, it seems the sphinx parser has problem on parsing :align: of an image markup, image horizontal alignment is not supported yet.
+    Currently, it seems the sphinx parser has problem on parsing :align: of an image markup, so image horizontal alignment is not supported yet.

 .. _h6c5e5e24234f72422a2ce37561f2355: